xymbgm/2023-05-Tang-and-Gao-Simulation-of-from-FUCA-to-LUCA-codes/README.md

 3. Importing the FUCA_LUCA Project

 Download Project package in Releases, decompress it.
 Right-click on User models on the left side of GAMA, select Import - GAMA Project, choose the folder where the Project is stored, and then import it.

+4. Which code file can be used to get the result of a table?

+Table 5: FUCA.gaml
+Table 6: LUCA(300FUCA).gaml
+Table 7: FUCA_LUCA.gaml
+Table 8: FUCA_LUCA_control.gaml

+5. Which code file can be used to get the figure(s) in appendix?

+Figure A-1: FUCA.gaml
+Figure A-2: LUCA(3FUCA).gaml
+Figure A-3: FUCA_LUCA.gaml
+Figure A-4: FUCA_LUCA_control.gaml